BCFreeFlight/api.bcfreeflight.com/README.md

 - `DeviceRepository` - For device data access
 - `WeatherRepository` - For weather data operations

+## Documentation

+API documentation is available in the `docs/` directory.
+You can view it by opening `docs/index.html` in your browser.

 ## Development

 1. Make changes to TypeScript files in the `src/` directory